aptech/docs/docs/CR-minindc.rst

-If there are two or more "smallest" elements in a column (i.e., two or more elements equal to each other and less than all other elements), then minindc returns the index of the first one found, which will be the smallest index.
+If there are two or more "smallest" elements in a column (i.e., two or more elements equal to each other and less than all other elements), then :func:`minindc` returns the index of the first one found, which will be the smallest index.